In this Guide

 Camper-dwellers said it was a very useful tool for getting some creature comforts, like running a fan or a speaker system.
-And, of course, in an emergency, many buyers used the Firefly to charge cell phones, radios, and medical equipment.
-You might not be able to run equipment like CPAPs for a long time on this model (buyers reported about 5 hours on a typical charge), but you can very easily top up your CPAP’s backup battery.
+And, of course, in an emergency, many buyers used the Phoenix to charge cell phones, radios, and medical equipment.
+You might not be able to run equipment like CPAPs for a long time on this model (buyers reported about 5 hours on a typical charge), but you can very easily recharge up your CPAP’s backup battery.
 Folks who tried that said they could do so and still have a ~40% charge left on the Phoenix.

 It charges quickly.
 This unit uses micro-crystalline panels, like the Renova Start Kit we’ve already looked at.
 Previous buyers said it charged fully in about 6-8 hours, depending on sunlight conditions.
 Under full sunlight, many buyers said they could operate radio equipment and other devices continuously without running into trouble.
 It works equally well indoors or outdoors, as long as it’s in sunlight.

 Everything you need is in the box.
 No exceptions, unless you’re planning to use it with extra panels every time.
 The Phoenix has the panels, connectors, wiring, plugs, and everything else all in the case.
 You won’t need any adaptors or extra accessories to use it.
 There’s also an emergency LED light built in, if you should need to attract attention for help in an emergency.

 It’s designed for the 21st century.
-There are ports for charging mobile devices with USB connectors.
+There are 4 ports for charging mobile devices with USB connectors.
 Inside, the inverter runs on a pure sine wave system, so you never have to worry about damaging delicate and expensive tech gear.
 Lesser inverters can zap your $500 phone in a heartbeat, so this is a big advantage.
 A full charge on the Phoenix can charge an iPhone about 30 times.

 You can expand it as you need or want.
 The dual panels produce 20 watts out of the box, and it’s compatible with additional panels at up to 70 watts each.
 Adding extra panels means it’ll charge faster, which would allow this unit to power things like medical equipment, which can’t be shut off temporarily.
 With a few panels attached, you would also be able to run equipment continuously in full-sun conditions.